scacela/oci-lakehouse-pipeline/README.md

 6. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 7. Select the checkbox for `Run Apply`, and click `Create`.
 8. You can monitor the deployment by monitoring the `Logs` window.
-Once the resources in the stack have been provisioned, you can access your resources by following these sub-steps:
+Once the resources in the stack have been provisioned, you can access your resources by following this sub-steps series:
 \
 \
 	<b>Access Your Resources:</b>